netbox-community/go-netbox/docs/WritableCircuitTerminationRequest.md

 ### NewWritableCircuitTerminationRequest

-`func NewWritableCircuitTerminationRequest(circuit int32, termSide string, ) *WritableCircuitTerminationRequest`
+`func NewWritableCircuitTerminationRequest(circuit int32, termSide Termination, ) *WritableCircuitTerminationRequest`

 NewWritableCircuitTerminationRequest instantiates a new WritableCircuitTerminationRequest object This constructor will assign default values to properties that have it defined,